 I also like that both models feature full rubber outsoles for anyone wanting to train outside in their NOBULL training shoes.
 These outsoles help protect the midsole and any form of scuffing or midsole breakdown that concrete and asphalt can cause.

-NOBULL Trainer+ Vs NOBULL Trainer Vs High-Top Trainer
+NOBULL Impact Vs Outwork Vs High-Top Outwork

-I think the boot in High-Top Trainer can be a little limiting for certain cross-training settings and this shoe can be a little hot at times, however, I do like the high-top build for daily wear.
+I think the boot in High-Top Outwork can be a little limiting for certain cross-training settings and this shoe can be a little hot at times, however, I do like the high-top build for daily wear.

 Price Comparison